-- Demonstrate the ability to speak, write and understand English well enough to communicate clearly.
-Must have a minimum education of a high school diploma or equivelent.
+- Demonstrate the ability to speak, write, and understand English well enough to communicate clearly.
+Must have a minimum education of a high school diploma or equivalent.

-- Agree to tutor an adult learner twice per week, 60-90 minutes per lesson, at times agreed upon with the adult student.
-Some tutors and students may agree to meet once per week for longer sessions.
+- Agree to tutor an adult learner two to three hours per week, at times agreed upon with the adult student.

 - Prepare and plan for each tutoring session in keeping with the learner’s objectives.
-Most tutors allocate 30- 60 minutes per week to prepare for tutoring sessions.
+Most tutors allocate around 30 minutes per week to prepare for tutoring sessions.

-- Able to meet with a student at an approved tutoring site.
+- Be able to meet with a student at an approved tutoring site.
 Literacy Action will help you find an appropriate public tutoring site.

-- Agree to supply own transportation to the tutoring site.
+- Agree to supply your own transportation to the tutoring site.

-- Successfully complete the 6 hour Tutor Training Workshop.
-Tutor training is offered once a month throughout the year, usually on 3rd Saturday.
+- Successfully complete the five-hour Tutor Training Workshop.
+Tutor trainings are offered once a month throughout the year, usually on third Saturday.

 - Agree to accurately complete student progress reports weekly.